 NOTE 1: The details and more cases of S-NSSAI rejection are described in TS 24.501 [47].

-The Allowed NSSAI shall take precedence over the Configured NSSAI for this PLMN.
-The UE shall use only the S-NSSAI(s) in the Allowed NSSAI corresponding to a Network Slice for the subsequent procedures in the serving PLMN, as described in clause 5.15.5.
+The UE shall use only the S-NSSAI(s) in the Allowed NSSAI corresponding to the Slice Information in the URSP rule for the application for the subsequent procedures in the serving PLMN, as described in clause 5.15.5.

 The UE stores (S)NSSAIs as follows: